 Al-Miraj is a mythical beast from Arabic poetry said to live on a mysterious island called Jezirat al-Tennyn within the confines of the Indian Ocean.
 Al-Mi’raj is a large, harmless-looking yellow Rabbit with a single, 2-foot-long, black, spiraling horn protruding from its forehead, much like that of a unicorn.
 Al-Miraj is actually a ferociously territorial predator known to be able to kill animals and people many times their own size with a few stabs of its horn.
 The people of the island were so terrified of Al-Mi’raj eating them and their livestock that they would turn to witches to help them ward away as soon as the rumor of a Miraj met their ears.

-The looks can surely be deceiving. one little animal such as rabbit or hare, These Vegan animals feeding on grass, carrot, corn, etc, can be also dangerous at times, tricky and also at the same time be the great one.
+The looks can surely be deceiving. one little animal such as a rabbit or hare, These Vegan animals feeding on grass, carrot, corn, etc, can be also dangerous at times, tricky, and also at the same time a great one.
 This is really an enlightening insight into the role of this animal in Mythology.